Board of Trustees

 Vice Chair of the Board

 Jordan Hitch of Wellesley, Massachusetts, was formerly a Managing Director of Bain Capital, one of the world’s leading private, alternative asset management firms.
 He joined Bain Capital in 1997.
 Jordan graduated from Lehigh in 1988 with a B.S. in mechanical engineering, and he earned an MBA from the University of Chicago in 1995.
 As an undergraduate, Jordan was a member of the Pi Lambda Phi fraternity.
-He is currently an active private investor and serves on the board of Bright Horizons Family Solutions, Burlington Stores, and Helix Sleep.
+He is currently an active private investor and serves on the board of Bright Horizons Family Solutions, and Burlington Stores.

 Ann Lewnes ’83 ’22P